 1.1 Program Name and Unique Identifier: Rental Vouchers for Temporary Relocation (AHP VI-A) 1.2 Program Description (This should be the description of the planned program.): This activity provides funds for rental housing vouchers (first month rent/deposit/emergency rent) for temporary relocation assistance.
 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
 Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (17) Tenant Based Rental Assistance [810(b)(2)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
 If more than one outcome applies, create a separate program for each outcome.): (6) Assist Affordable Housing for Low-Income Households Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): ☐ Low-income NH Households ☐ Non-low income NH Households ☐ Non-NH Households Native Hawaiian families eligible to reside on Hawaiian Home Lands whose income is at or below 80% AMI.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Native Hawaiian families eligible to reside on Hawaiian Home Lands whose income is at or below 80% AMI.
 1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): This activity will provide for temporary relocation assistance for duration of time to construct or repair primary residence.
 1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Households 3
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Households 5

-1.10: APR: If the pr ogram is be hind sched ıle, explair n why.
-(24 (CFR § 1006.41 10(b)(2))
+1.10: APR: If the program is behind schedule, explain why.
+(24 CFR § 1006.410(b)(2))